 Operations analyst programme (Glasgow) question: 'Describe a project or task you have particularly enjoyed and why.'

 How to approach: The ‘why’ aspect of this question is absolutely crucial.
 A lot of candidates will tail off before concluding, ‘…and that was enjoyable’.
 What you need to do is explain the different aspects, or a single significant aspect of the project, that really made you want to complete the work.

 Your example will ideally relate to the work you expect to be doing as an operations analyst at Morgan Stanley.
 If you say: ‘I found working with people on a face to face basis especially engaging’, this is reasonably relevant as operations analysts meet with a number of different clients.
 A better answer would be one in which the people you worked with were of a similar profile (eg job role, type of work or overall scenario) to those you expect to be working with as an operations analyst.
 Such an answer will put you ahead of the vast majority of other candidates.

 It’s a very good thing to demonstrate your personal commitment through your example.
 This can be shown in a variety of ways: that you made a special effort to the project and ensured that things were followed up properly, but also that you demonstrated how you enjoy furthering your self-development.
-Jess Lilley is Morgan Stanley’s technology campus recruitment manager.
-She has told TARGETjobs IT how much she recommends using projects such as building your own website to develop your technical skills.
+Jess Lilley was formerly Morgan Stanley’s technology campus recruitment manager.
+She told TARGETjobs IT how much she recommended using projects such as building your own website to develop your technical skills.

 Any firm will be impressed if you are motivated to learn new skills, and Morgan Stanley is no exception.
 It will line up training for you when you’re in the post and will want you to take advantage of the fact.